Applying for the MA in Conference Interpreting

 What is the entrance exam?

+The entrance exam consists of an oral test.
 The entrance exam will take place entirely online.
 Applicants will receive more information about the exam once their FTI application is accepted.

 Information about the language combinations of conference interpreters